353rd Reconnaissance Squadron

-353rd Reconnaissance Squadron (353. извиђачка ескадрила "Соколови") is a squadron of the 98th Air Brigade of the Serbian Air Force and based at Lađevci Air Base.
+353rd Reconnaissance Squadron (353. извиђачка ескадрила "Соколови") is a squadron of the 98th Air Brigade of the Serbian Air Force and based at Lađevci Airbase.

 History

 The 353rd squadron was created in 1961 with RF-84G Thunderjet fighter-bombers of American origin that were converted into tactical scouts.
 At that time they were at the Pleso Air Base in Zagreb.
 From 1964, it used modified American IF-86D Saber fighter-interceptors.

 The squadron was disbanded in 1966, but a new unit of the same name was formed in Mostar with RF-84G intended primarily for reconnaissance on the Adriatic naval bases.
 In 1973, American aircraft were withdrawn from service and domestic aircraft IJ-21 Jastreb were introduced.
 The first J-22s that left the "Soko" factory in Mostar in 1981 were deployed in the 353rd squadron.

 Yugoslav Wars

 During the War in Croatia, the pilots of the squadron flew with J-22s and J-21s from home Ortiješ Air Base as well as Batajnica Air Base and Tuzla Air Base for the purposes of reconnaissance in Slavonia.
 The armed conflict of the spring of 1992 engulfed Herzegovina and therefore the squadron's home air base: one J-22 was hit by a Strela-2M rocket, but managed to land; on the stand, another plane was badly damaged and it was clear that the aviation had to go east.
 In May 1992, the squadron was transferred to Lađevci Air Base.
 After the Dayton Peace Agreement, a sub-regional arms control mechanism was agreed upon and the number of combat aircraft (counting scouts) was reduced to 155 pieces.
 The J-21s went to the museum, and the 10 IJ-22 Eagles continued to fly, but due to the reduction in the number of aircraft at the Batajnica Air Base, the 352nd Reconnaissance Squadron, which used 2 MiG-21Rs and 4 MiG-21Ms, was disbanded.
 They became a part of the 353rd squadron.

 Scouts have been filming the situation in Kosovo since the first clashes with Albanian rebels in 1998.
 Foreign TV camera footage recorded the flights of J-22 pilots over northern Albania, where terrorist training centers were located.